 Dr. Chagnon currently holds appointments at the McGill University Health Centre, St. Mary’s Hospital Center, l’Institut universitaire de gériatrie de Montréal and the Douglas Mental Health University Institute.
 She is a consultant at Medisys-Plexo and the Queen Elisabeth Health Complex, and director of l’Association d’Hospitalisation Canassurance (Blue Cross) and McGill Montreal International.
 Dr. Chagnon is secretary of the board of directors of Lallemand Inc. and president of Vocalex Inc. She completed certification at Université Laval’s director’s college (Collège des administrateurs de sociétés).

 Andrew Padmos, BA, MD, FRCPC, FACP joined the Royal College as the new CEO on September 1, 2006.
-He comes to the Royal College from Halifax, N.S., where from 1998 he was commissioner of Cancer Care Nova Scotia, head of the Cancer Care Program at the QEII Health Sciences Centre, associate dean for cancer programs in the Faculty of Medicine at Dalhousie University and VP Research, Academic Affairs and Quality for Capital District Health Authority.
-Prior to working for Cancer Care Nova Scotia, Dr. Padmos was the Director and CEO of the Kingston Regional Cancer Centre in Kingston, Ont., and professor and head of oncology at Queen's University, Kingston General and Hotel Dieu hospitals.
+He comes to the Royal College from Halifax, N.S., where from 1998 he was commissioner of Cancer Care Nova Scotia, head of the Cancer Care Program at the QEII Health Sciences Centre, associate dean for cancer programs in the Faculty of Medicine at Dalhousie University and vice-president of research, academic affairs and quality for Capital District Health Authority.
+Prior to working for Cancer Care Nova Scotia, Dr. Padmos was the director and CEO of the Kingston Regional Cancer Centre in Kingston, Ont., and professor and head of oncology at Queen’s University, Kingston General and Hotel Dieu hospitals.

 Not only does Dr. Padmos have extensive experience in clinical practice in Canada and the Middle East, he also brings a background in leadership that began during his residency.
 He has served as the president of both the Professional Association of Internes and Residents of Ontario (PAIRO) and the Canadian Association of Internes and Residents (CAIR).